 For your apple crisp topping, the butter (or dairy-free/vegan butter) and the oats steal the show, making your choice in flour less important than if you were making muffins or a cake.
-I typically use King Arthur Gluten-Free Measure for Measure Flour, but any gluten-free flour blend for baking will work well.

 - Make ahead.
 You can assemble your homemade apple crisp the day before, and store it in the refrigerator until you are ready to bake it.
 Bake about an hour before serving guests, allowing 40 minutes to bake and 20 minutes to cool.

 - Mix the topping in a bag instead of a bowl.
-Put all of your topping ingredients in a one-gallon reusable “ziplock” bag and simply knead them together with your fingers until the topping is a crumbly mixture.
+Put all of your topping ingredients in a one-gallon reusable “ziploc” bag and simply knead them together with your fingers until the topping is a crumbly mixture.
 This is a wonderful way for kids to help bake this treat!

 - Travel tips.
 When traveling and making apple crisp in an Airbnb or someone else’s kitchen, you can skip the bowls and reduce the risk of cross-contact.
-Simply mix the filling directly in a disposable foil pan, and bake the apple crisp in that same pan.
-The topping can be kneaded together in a one-gallon ziplock bag.
+Simply mix the apple filling directly in a disposable foil pan, and bake the apple crisp in that same pan.
+The topping can be kneaded together in a one-gallon Ziploc bag.

 - Toppings for your finished apple crisp.
-I love to “whip up” homemade whipped cream in my stand mixer, but the rest of my family is partial to a scoop of vanilla ice cream.
+I love to “whip up” Homemade Maple Syrup Whipped Cream or top this warm dessert with a scoop of ice cream.
 Breyer’s vanilla ice cream says gluten-free right on the label.